AckerlyXu/heima/articles/storage/storage-e2e-troubleshooting.md

 In the Azure Portal, you'll now see **Success Percentage** in the monitoring chart, along with any other metrics you may have added.
 In the the scenario we'll investigate next by analyzing the logs in Message Analyzer, the percent success rate is somewhat below 100%.

-For more details on adding metrics to the Monitoring page, see [How to: Add metrics to the metrics table](/documentation/articles/storage-monitor-storage-account/#how-to-add-metrics-to-the-metrics-table).
+For more details on adding metrics to the Monitoring page, see [How to: Add metrics to the metrics table](./storage-monitor-storage-account.md#how-to-add-metrics-to-the-metrics-table).

+> [!NOTE]
-> [AZURE.NOTE] It may take some time for your metrics data to appear in the Azure Portal after you enable storage metrics.
+> It may take some time for your metrics data to appear in the Azure Portal after you enable storage metrics.
 This is because hourly metrics for the previous hour are not displayed in the Azure Portal until the current hour has elapsed.
 Also, minute metrics are not currently displayed in the Azure Portal.
 So depending on when you enable metrics, it may take up to two hours to see metrics data.

 ## Use AzCopy to copy server logs to a local directory